 Carl Bosch was a prominent German industrial chemist and entrepreneur.
-Notable for the development of the Haber-Bosch process for high-pressure synthesis of ammonia, he was one of the founders of IG Farben, which became one of the world’s largest chemical companies.
+Notable for the development of the Haber-Bosch process for the high-pressure synthesis of ammonia, he was one of the founders of IG Farben, which became one of the world’s largest chemical companies.
 Bosch won the 1931 Nobel Prize for Chemistry for formulating chemical high-pressure methods.

 Early Life and Education:

 Born in Cologne on August 27 1874, Germany to a rich gas supplier, Carl Bosch’s uncle was the legendary industrialist Robert Bosch who helped develop the first spark plug.
 Carl was the eldest of six children.
 As a child Carl has a passion for nature and loved collecting minerals and animals.
 Like his father Carl also enjoyed craftsmanship and made bird cages and a terrarium for his animals.